bamason2/ttp451-module/docs/labs/Lab_3.md

 - RBF_manualtune_V3_exercise.m
 - V8NA_model_lab_TestBedData.csv
-- Note: Save these files in your Matlab&copy; current folder or set the current folder to in “TAS 2015>>3.
+- Note: Save these files in your MATLAB&copy; current folder or set the current folder to in “TAS 2015>>3.
 Modelling lab ”, whichever is more convenient.

 The test data is provided by JLR and is in the form of a spreadsheet, generated during tests of a V8 DI spark ignition engine.
 The test data are saved in V8NA_model_lab_TestBedData.csv.